GabrieleTronchin/DockerComposeTemplate/README.md

 ### Self Signed Certificate
 For test purpose use Script: selfsigned-certs-generator.ps1

 ### Usefull links

-Rancher Desktop ( a free and comercial use for docker and/or Kubernates in local )
+[Rancher Desktop](https://rancherdesktop.io/): a free and comercial use for docker and/or Kubernates in local